Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Abstract

 \section{Abstract}

 This work presents a comprehensive discretization theory for abstract linear operator equations in \emph{Banach} spaces.
 The fundamental starting point of the theory is the idea of residual minimization in dual norms, and its inexact version using \emph{discrete} dual norms.
 It is shown that this development, in the case of strictly-convex reflexive Banach spaces with strictly-convex dual, gives rise to a class of \emph{nonlinear} Petrov--Galerkin methods and, equivalently, abstract mixed methods with \emph{monotone nonlinearity}.
 Crucial in the formulation of these methods is the (nonlinear) bijective \emph{duality map}.
-The theory generalizes and extends the classical Petrov--Galerkin method as well as existing residual-minimization approaches, such as the discontinuous Petrov--Galerkin method.

 Under the \emph{Fortin} condition, we prove discrete stability of the abstract inexact method, and subsequently carry out a complete error analysis.
 As part of our analysis, we prove new bounds for best-approximation projectors, which involve constants depending on the geometry of the underlying Banach space.
-To illustrate the significance of the discretization framework, we consider its application to the numerical solution of linear partial differential equations, highlighting its ability to approximate irregular solutions.
-In particular, we focus on weak non-standard Banach-space settings for the advection--reaction equation and a second-order elliptic problem.
-For both cases, we prove the Fortin condition for suitable choices of finite element spaces, thereby achieving \emph{quasi-optimality} of the resulting discretizations.
+The theory generalizes and extends the classical Petrov--Galerkin method as well as existing residual-minimization approaches, such as the discontinuous Petrov--Galerkin method.